biosimulators/Biosimulators_simulator_template/README.md

 2. Fork this repository.

-3. Create a BioSimulations-compliant command-line interface to your simulator.
+3. Create a BioSimulators-compliant command-line interface to your simulator.

    The interface should accept two keyword arguments: